rust-lang/book/src/ch05-01-defining-structs.md

 name and make the tuple be a different type than other tuples, and naming each field as in a regular struct would be verbose or redundant.

-To define a tuple struct start with the `struct` keyword and the struct name followed by the types in the tuple.
+To define a tuple struct, start with the `struct` keyword and the struct name followed by the types in the tuple.
 For example, here are definitions and usages of two tuple structs named `Color` and `Point`: